 Board of Directors

 The Board of Directors up for election is comprised of 11 directors.
 The Board of Directors considers six of them to be “independent” of the Corporation.
 Messrs.
 Alain Bouchard, Richard Fortin, Réal Plourde, Jacques D’Amours and Brian Hannasch are not independent directors.
-Mr. Jean Élie was nominated by Metro Inc., a significant shareholder, but is not otherwise related to the Corporation or Metro.
+Mr. Jean Élie is Metro’s board representative pursuant to the shareholders’ agreement, but is not otherwise related to the Corporation or Metro.
 The Board does consider Mr. Jean Élie to be an independent director given that the Corporation does not have significant business dealings with Metro and that Metro does not control the Corporation.
 The five other directors, Messrs.
-Desrosiers, Rabinowicz and Turmel and Mrs. Kau and Mrs. Bourque, are independent directors given that they do not have any business interests or other relationships with the Corporation or its principal shareholders.
+Rabinowicz and Boyko and Ms. Kau, Ms. Bourque and Ms. Leroux, are independent directors given that they do not have any business interests or other relationships with the Corporation or its principal shareholders.

 The Founder and Executive Chairman of the Board is not an independent director.
 Therefore, the Board of Directors has established procedures enabling it to function independently of management, including the appointment of an unrelated director to act as Lead Director.
 The Lead Director’s responsibilities include the following:

 - Ensure that the responsibilities of the Board of Directors are well understood by both the Board of Directors itself and management, and that the boundaries between the responsibilities of each are clearly understood and observed.